Youth Prescription Drug Abuse

 Further, the Narconon drug education classes inform students that the effects of substance abuse do not go away as soon as the high wears off.
 Using graphic examples and audience interaction, Narconon drug educators get their point across that drug residues, being fat-soluble, lodge in the body and can have emotional and mental effects for years, even decades.

-By carefully monitoring the results of these classes and comparing attitudes and substance abuse of these students with other students who would not get the classes till later, it was found that actual use statistics were lower for every category of drug among the Narconon-taught youth.
+By carefully monitoring the results of these classes and comparing attitudes and substance abuse of these students with other students who would not get the classes till later, it was found that actual use statistics were lower for several categories of drugs among the Narconon-taught youth.

 An excellent education on drugs and substance abuse is essential for any young person today, given the quantity of illicit and prescription drugs that are circulating, available to anyone who can pay the price.